 Avignon is not an obvious day trip destination but at just over two hours from Lyon on the high-speed train, it's do-able.
-The Avignon train station is right downtown and near the sights, so exploring is easy.
+The Avignon train station is right in the town center and near the sights, so exploring is easy.

 This day trip is ideal if you're fascinated by the Middle Ages and European history.

 Things to do in Avignon

 - Visit the Papal Palace, the seat of the papacy during the 14th century and a UNESCO World Heritage site.

 - Discover the Pont d'Avignon (Avignon Bridge), subject of one of France's most famous children's songs.

 - Take a walk through the delightful old town of Avignon and explore its many ancient landmarks.
 Or take a walking tour that includes a skip-the-line ticket to the Papal Palace.

 - Stop at Les Halles for some delicious food.